emily-chan2/reddit-blocker/README.md

 I wrote this to stop myself from doomscrolling certain subreddits.
 I decided to add the ability to block users as well since the coding logic was so similar.

-If you navigate to a listed page, its content will be replaced with this message:
+If you navigate to a listed page, its content will be replaced with a message like this:

 ![Example of blocked page](img/browserScreenshot.png?raw=true)

 ## Usage